-Six of the 69 reported motor vehicle fatalities involved all-terrain vehicles (ATVs).
+Six of the 72 reported motor vehicle fatalities involved all-terrain vehicles (ATVs).
 ATVs are designed for off-road use on a variety of terrains.
-By the nature of their design, ATVs can be unstable due to their high center of gravity, inadequate suspension system, no rear-wheel differential, and of further hazard due to their weight and ability to reach higher speeds.
-Most injuries associated with ATVs occur when the driver loses control, the vehicle rolls over, or there is a crash with a fixed object.
-The driver or passenger is either pinned beneath the ATV or thrown off.
+By the nature of their design, ATVs can be unstable due to their high center of gravity, inadequate suspension system, lack of rear-wheel differential, and are of further hazard due to their weight and ability to reach higher speeds.
+Most injuries associated with ATVs occur when the driver loses control, the vehicle rolls over or there is a crash with a fixed object.
+The driver or passenger can be pinned beneath the ATV or thrown off.
 Head injuries account for most of the deaths.
-None of the six ATV-related child fatalities were known to have been wearing helmets, four of them died from head trauma, and two died from compression.
+None of the six ATV-related child fatalities were known to have been wearing helmets, two of them died from head trauma, and four died from compression.